 Sit among the lush florals and order a Queen of Siam, a light, fruity mix of vodka, elderflower liqueur, white wine, and lychee.
 Classic Thai fare, and plenty of it, makes up the menu.
 Standouts include crispy vegetable-stuffed spring rolls, green curry, and sea bass served with a mango salad.
 Save room for dessert — the mango sticky rice is an absolute marvel.
-Book now.

 For Southern classics: The Mill

 A restaurant off Mimosa Boulevard is practically legally obligated to serve a killer brunch, which is exactly the case with The Mill, found on the edge of downtown Roswell.
 Southern brunch offerings — pecan French toast and sweet rolls with cinnamon and cream cheese are a must — are made even better when enjoyed on the rustic patio.
 Find a view of the bustling street while ensconced by wooden beams and stone details.
 If you go in the evening, try the fried chicken with mashed potatoes and tomato gravy and pair it with a Kentucky mule (bourbon, ginger beer, and lime juice) — a classic Southern combination.
-Book now.

 For Mexican and mezcal: Casi Cielo

 Casi Cielo means “almost heaven,” and that’s exactly how its patio feels on a summer evening.
 The Sandy Springs hot spot is known for its Oaxacan cuisine and mezcal cocktails, like the Paloma Negra, an ideal patio sipper with mezcal, grapefruit and lime juices, and agave.
 Fill out a table with guacamole that comes with fried herbs on top and plenty of tacos.
-Book now.

 For waterside dining: Canoe